atetz/atetz.github.io/_src/posts/mra-beeline.md

     .....
 ```

-Alright, now let's have a look at the MyRouteApp gpx that I'm importing:
+Alright, now let's have a look at the MyRouteApp GPX that I'm importing:

 ```
 .....